virtualansoftware/doculan-tutorials/docs/Contacts/Contact_Create.md

    - Mobile Number
    - Other optional fields
 4. Click **Add Contact** to save.
-5. The contact will be successfully created and stored in the system.
+5. The contact will be **successfully created and stored in the Doculan Storage.**

 **Screenshot1:**